KKopilka/AI-FinessTrainer/README.md

 - [x] Run locally or through a browser (streamlit).

+- [ ] Convert the project to an .exe file.

+- [ ] Launching via Docker.

 ## Some ideas 📝
 This project is not a fully finished version, so it can still be finalized.